theredcmdcraft/gitflow-avh/Reporting-issues-new-features.md

   version number of git-flow AVH Edition.
 You can see the version by typing `git flow version`

-* Try to as specific as possible in the description of the issue.
+* Try to be as specific as possible in the description of the issue.

 As soon as one of the core contributors get a change, they will evaluate the issue, add the appropriate labels, milestones and remove the `Bug: `, `RFC:`